geoncic/AdventOfCode-2021/README.md

 ## Day 17 - Complete
 This one was relatively easy, but I got hung up on double-counting when an object is in the target area over multiple steps.
 Also, when doing boundary checking, I used range, which did not include the edge boundary.

+## Day 18 - In Process
+This one is a real friggin bugger.
+I'm approaching it differently than what I've seen from others.
+I almost have it.

+Success!!